-There are a growing number of funders who provide consultancy-type support to the organisations they fund as they recognise that many organisations, especially smaller ones, need access to skills and expertise in addition to money.
-One example is Lloyds Bank Foundation’s Enhance programme, which offers a wide range of developmental support including training, consultancy and mentoring alongside their funding to strengthen charities.
+The Lloyds Bank Foundation Enhance programme provides consultancy-type support to the small charities as they fund, recognising many organisations need access to skills and expertise in addition to money.
+The programme offers a wide range of developmental support including training, consultancy and mentoring, alongside their funding to strengthen charities.

-Their grant managers build relationships with charities to help them identify challenges, plan the activity they need and what the outcomes will be, and then works with partner organisations – including Eastside Primetimers – to deliver solutions.
+Lloyds Bank Foundation grant managers build relationships with charities to help them identify challenges, plan the activity they need and what the outcomes will be, and then work with partner organisations – including Eastside Primetimers – to deliver solutions.

-- Part 1: a diagnostic tool for self-assessment, to help the charity identify its development needs with the help from our consultant, resulting in an action plan to take the project forward.
-This phase includes three days of support and can be completed within one month
+- Part 1: a diagnostic tool for self-assessment, to help the charity identify its development needs with the help of our consultant, resulting in an action plan to take the project forward.
+This phase includes three days of support and can be completed within one month.

 These packages are focused on income diversification, commissioning and partnerships, partnerships and collaboration, financial health and GDPR support.

-We also deliver a fifth package, focussing on supporting organisations to ensure their data protection and privacy processes are in line with the new GDPR regulations.
+- Data protection and GDPR: a package focusing on supporting organisations to ensure their data protection and privacy processes are in line with current GDPR regulations.
 This involves up to five days of practical and mentoring support.

 How can we help you?

-If you are a funder who would like more information on how we might help add value to your grantmaking, please get in touch with us via firstname.lastname@example.org.
+If you are a funder who would like more information on how we might help add value to your grantmaking, please get in touch with us at email@example.com.